 Seminar: Automatic Crack Detection in Underground Pipeline Images

-In summer term 2016 I participated in the seminar on Medical Image Processing.
-The paper ideals with automatic detection of cracks in underground pipeline images by Shivprakash and Iyer.
-It is related to a paper on the detection of retinal blood vessels by Zana and Klein.
-My conclusion at the time was that the Shivprakash/Iyer is very close to the Zana/Klein one, possibly on the border of plagiarism.
+In the summer term 2006 I have participated in the seminar on Medical Image Processing.
+The paper by Shivprakash and Iyer deals with automatic detection of cracks in underground pipeline images.
+It is related to a paper by Zana and Klein on the detection of retinal blood vessels.
+My conclusion at the time was that the Shivprakash/Iyer paper is very close to the Zana/Klein one, possibly on the border of plagiarism.
 However, it contains more errors.

 Buried infrastructures like sewers and water mains have to be checked for their current condition.
 Cracks are a strong indicator for the condition of a pipe.
 An affordable way to do detect those cracks is to take images from the pipeline by autonomous or remote-controlled robots and use image processing techniques to detect cracks in these images.
 The methods used in the paper to accomplish this task are mathematical morphology and curvature evaluation to segment images with respect to a precise geometric model to define crack-like patterns.

-During the seminar, I have implemented the approach and ran it on some example images (cf. screenshots of an original and the processed image in the developed application below).
+During the semester, I had implemented the approach and ran it on some example images (cf. screenshots of an original and the processed image in the developed application below).
 Without the full database the results could not be completely verified but seemed plausible.
-No other methods have been compared, as this would have been even more beyond the scope of the seminar.
+No other methods have been compared, as this would have been even further beyond the scope of the seminar.
 For the implementation I have used tools developed as part of my work for the AllemaniACs RoboCup team.
 The seminar was mentored by Benedikt Fischer.

 Seminar: Zero Configuration Networking